-Sterling McPherson is an Assistant Professor and Director of the Program of Excellence in Addictions Research (PEAR).
+Sterling McPherson is an Assistant Professor and Executive Faculty at the Program of Excellence in Addictions Research (PEAR).
 He is also a biostatistician at Providence Medical Research Center at Providence Health Care.
-He has secured more than $19 million in grants and contracts (12 active, 23 completed) as PI or Co-I from NIH and 10 other agencies, and is involved in multiple research projects ranging from basic human toxicology to addiction-related health economics.
-His research focuses on combined behavioral-pharmacotherapeutic treatment development for co-morbid tobacco smoking and alcohol/stimulant addiction.
-In addition, he is part of a team examining the nexus of kidney disease progression and non-traditional behavioral risk factors (e.g., drug and alcohol use.
-He is also a Co-I for the Pacific Northwest Node of the National Drug Abuse Treatment Clinical Trials Network (CTN; Co-PIs, Donovan and Roll).
-In addition, he is the Program Director for the (P20, NIH-funded) Collaborative Action Toward Community Health (CATCH) center of excellence wherein his primary role is to oversee the management of 3 randomized controlled trials in addition to co-leading the Research Methods Core of this center.
-Dr. McPherson has published over 40 peer-reviewed research articles on various topics, all related to mental illness, psychopharmacology, and drug/alcohol use.
-He is a reviewer for NIH and 4 other sponsors.
-He is also a consulting editor for Psychology of Addictive Behaviors and has reviewed for more than a dozen other journals including Drug and Alcohol Dependence, Journal of Consulting and Clinical Psychology, and the Clinical Journal of the American Society of Nephrology.
+He has secured more than $21 million in grants and contracts (12 active, 27 completed) as PI or Co-I from NIH and 10 other agencies, and is involved in multiple research projects ranging from basic human laboratory toxicology experiments to health policy and economics.
+His own research focuses on combined behavioral-pharmacotherapeutic treatment development for co-morbid tobacco smoking and alcohol/stimulant addiction.
+In addition, he is examining the nexus of kidney disease progression and non-traditional behavioral risk factors (e.g., drug and alcohol use, mental illness).
+He is a Co-I for the Pacific Northwest Node of the National Drug Abuse Treatment Clinical Trials Network and PI of the Research Methods Core for the NIH-funded Collaborative Action Toward Community Health (CATCH) center of excellence wherein his primary role is to oversee the management, design, and analysis of 3 randomized controlled trials.
+Dr. McPherson has published over 45 peer-reviewed research articles on various topics, all related to drug/alcohol use, psychopharmacology, and kidney disease.
+He is a reviewer for the NIH and 4 other sponsors, and is on the editorial board for Psychology of Addictive Behaviors.
+He has reviewed for more than 18 other journals including Drug and Alcohol Dependence, Journal of Consulting and Clinical Psychology, and the Clinical Journal of the American Society of Nephrology.
 Dr. McPherson is an NIH Fellow of the Summer Institute on Randomized Clinical Trials.
-7 NIH institutes/centers (NIAAA, NIDA, NIA, NHLBI, NIDDK, NIMHD, NCATS), NSF, CDC, Department of Justice, Bureau of Justice Affairs, Life Sciences Discovery Fund, American Beverage Association, Community Pharmacy Association, Center for Advancing Longitudinal Drug Abuse Research, Alcohol and Drug Abuse Research Program, and the Bristol Myers Squibb Foundation have funded his work.
+7 NIH institutes/centers (NIAAA, NIDA, NIA, NHLBI, NIDDK, NIMHD, NCATS), NSF, CDC, Department of Justice, Bureau of Justice Affairs, Life Sciences Discovery Fund, American Beverage Association, Community Pharmacy Association, Center for Advancing Longitudinal Drug Abuse Research, Alcohol and Drug Abuse Research Program, Providence Health Care, and the Bristol Myers Squibb Foundation have funded his work.

 - PhD in Experimental Psychology, Washington State University, Pullman, WA